ibm-cloud-docs/sap/sap-provision-power-virtual-server-prepare-sles-hana.md

 480 GB of space is allocated for the `datavg`.

-For the `/hana/log` and the `hdb_log_vg`, logs are created every 5 minutes, so the I/O activity is intense.
+For the `/hana/log` and the `hdb_log_vg`, logs are created every five minutes, so the I/O activity is intense.
 Eight physical volumes are created for performance purposes.

 ### Another example
 {: #power-vs-sles-hana-disk_provisioning_example2}

 If `log_mode=normal` and you are using a backup method such as IBM Spectrum Protect that backs up log files and removes the log files after the files are saved, provision more storage space.
 If the process is interrupted, the space in `/hana/log` is reduced quickly, which can result in a database crash and possible loss of data.
 See the following example of provisioning storage for `/hana/log` when more space is added.

-**Add Storage Volumes** New Storage Volume
+**Add Storage Volumes** New storage volume

 **Provide the name of the new storage volumes** logvolumes1-8